 Your research proposal

-As part of the application process, you must submit an outline research proposal of three to four pages indicating the nature, ambitions and primary questions of the project.
+As part of the application process, you must submit an outline research proposal of four to five pages indicating the nature, ambitions and primary questions of the project.
 It would also be advantageous to include an article or writing sample demonstrating your ability to undertake research and write academic papers.